SAP-samples/btp-secure-development/exercises/ex2/README.md

 - Copy the contents of [services_vulnerable.js](./srv/services_vulnerable.js) into your project’s **srv/services.js** file.
 - The updated **services.js** file now includes a new function handler for **fetchCustomer** in the AdminService class.
-- Ensure the following corrected code is included in the file:
+- Ensure the following corrected code is included in **srv/services.js** file :

 ```
 const cds = require('@sap/cds');